 Hormonal changes during pregnancy can affect how your hair looks and feels.

 Hair loss slows down, and hair growth can increase.
 You may notice that your hair is thicker and healthier-looking than usual.
-But some women find that their hair is more limp and lifeless during pregnancy.
+But in some cases, hair may become more limp and lifeless during pregnancy.

 Hair may appear on other parts of your body, such as your belly, face, or back.
 This is normal during pregnancy.

 After pregnancy, your hair's growth cycle returns to normal.
 Hair that you normally would have shed during the last few months is now ready to die and be replaced.
 So you lose more hair than usual in the first year after childbirth.

 Author: Healthwise Staff Clinical Review Board All Healthwise education is reviewed by a team that includes physicians, nurses, advanced practitioners, registered dieticians, and other healthcare professionals.

 PeaceHealth endeavors to provide comprehensive health care information, however some topics in this database describe services and procedures not offered by our providers or within our facilities because they do not comply with, nor are they condoned by, the ethics policies of our organization.